Time Is Tight

-"Time Is Tight" is an instrumental recorded by Booker T. & the M.G.'s for their soundtrack to the 1968 film UpTight.
+"Time Is Tight" is an instrumental recorded by Booker T. & the M.G.'s for their soundtrack to the drama film UpTight (1968).

 Background

 The group recorded two versions of the track – the shorter (3:14), slower version was released as a single in 1969, and became one of the biggest hits of the group's career, peaking in the US charts at #7 R&B and #6 Pop and reaching number 1 in South Africa.
 The longer (4:55) version (which was included on the official soundtrack album) is played at a faster tempo than the single version, and features an extended introduction and an instrumental 'breakdown' section, neither of which was included in the single version.